 A TV channel that produces the show usually sells these “plugs” to advertisers for a considerable amount of money.
 However, a TV channel doesn’t get anything if the “plug” is on a show or movie taken from external sources.

 In my humble opinion, TV advertising is necessary and desirable.
 It helps TV channels to provide our favorite shows and movies at fraction of the cost of renting or buying videos.
-Viewers also learn about new stuff, special offers, safety warnings and health precautions as well as public announcements through Television commercials.
-Hence, they’re necessary, as I believe.
+Viewers also learn about new stuff, special offers, safety warnings, and health precautions as well as public announcements through Television commercials.
+Hence, they’re necessary, I believe.

 What are TV ads called?

 TV ads, also known as television commercials or television advertising, are short segments of audio-visual content that are created by companies or organizations to promote their products or services on television.

 What are the 4 types of TV advertising?

 TV advertising includes four main types: Spot ads, Infomercials, Product Placement, and Sponsorship.
 Spot ads are short commercials aired during specific programs or timeslots.
 Infomercials are longer, educational ads.
 Product Placement involves including a product or brand within a TV show or movie.
 Sponsorship is when a company pays to have its brand associated with a specific program or event.
 These types of advertising allow companies to reach specific audiences and achieve specific marketing goals.

 How much does a 30 second TV ad cost?

 The cost of a 30-second TV ad varies depending on the network, time of day, and location.
 On average, a 30-second ad spot on broadcast TV can cost $5,000-$30,000 while cable networks can cost $1,500-$20,000.
 Prime time spots and larger markets tend to cost more.
 Keep in mind, this cost doesn't include the production cost of the ad.